arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 However, the full power of ArangoSearch is harnessed and exposed via functions, during both the search and sort stages.

-Note, that SEARCH statement is meant to be treated as a part of the expression, but not as an individual statement in contrast to FILTER.
+Note, that `SEARCH` statement, in contrast to `FILTER`, is meant to be treated as a part of the `FOR` operation, not as an individual statement.

 The supported AQL context functions are: